GeoMOER/moer-base-python/docs/units/_unit03/unit03-06_assigment.md

 ## 🧹 Strings: Functions and Methods.
 Simple operators

-Please complete Exercises 1 to 5(6) and write your solutions in a single Python script named `unit03_assigment.py`.
+Please complete Exercises and write your solutions in a single Python script named `unit03_assigment.py`.

-Save all scripts in the same `unit03_assigmen` folder, compress the folder into a `.zip` file, and upload it to ILIAS.
+Save all scripts in the same `unit03_assigment` folder, compress the folder into a `.zip` file, and upload it to ILIAS.

 For more information, please visit the following link:
 https://geomoer.github.io/moer-base-python/unit00/unit00-04_submission_guidelines.html